As an overview, what are the services available at your Animal Health Center?

 What about holiday plants?

-Poisonous plants for pets include poinsettias, mistletoes, lilies, and especially the berries on a holly plant.
-The best thing to do with these popular holiday plants is keep them on a table or countertop out of the reach of your pet.
+Poisonous plants for pets include poinsettias, mistletoe, lilies, and especially the berries on a holly plant.
+The best thing to do with these popular holiday plants is to keep them on a table or countertop out of the reach of your pet.
 Another option is to use silk or plastic plants.

 What are some other pet holiday safety tips?

 Put any burning candles out if you are leaving a room for an extended period because active or curious pets can accidentally knock them over.
-Consider chew toys for dogs or a large ball or stuffed catnip toy for cats versus toys that can be torn apart and ingested For New Years, anticipate the excess noise, and provide your pet with a safe, escape proof area.
+Consider chew toys for dogs or a large ball or stuffed catnip toy for cats versus toys that can be torn apart and ingested For New Years, anticipate the excess noise, and provide your pet with a safe, escape-proof area.
 Some dog owners have had success with loud music.
-We have a variety of calming sedative type products that we recommend depending on the severity of the anxiety or noise phobia.
+We have a variety of calming sedative-type products that we recommend depending on the severity of the anxiety or noise phobia.